deejay-bot/deejay-bot/FAQ.md

 <hr>

 ## Q8: How do I change the channel that the "start playing" message is sent to ?
-#### Ans: Simple you can just add a song to the queue from a different channel and those messages will be sent there.
+#### Ans: Use `>announce <#new-channel>` this comamnd.
+Mention the new channel or use the comamnd on the new channel.
+And those messages will be sent there.
+Make sure the bot has `"SEND_MESSAGES", "ADD_REACTIONS", "EMBED_LINKS"` permissions on the new channel.

 <hr>